precious-arovo/EDA-Online-Retail-Store-/README.md

 > The management is interested in viewing the metrics from both an operations and marketing perspective.
 Management also intends to expand the business and is interested in seeking guidance into areas that are performing well so they can keep a clear focus on what is working and review what is not working.
 They would also view metrics based on the demographic information that is available in the data.<b/>

 ## The Buisness Scenario
-> <b>From a close review of the data set, taking note of the informations that has been provided and the insights that can be garnered of what is is relevant to both the CEO and the CMO respectively.
+> <b>From a close review of the data set, taking note of the informations that has been provided and the insights that can be garnered of what is relevant to both the CEO and the CMO respectively.
 Below is a set of questions that the CEO and CMO would likely want answers to.<b/>
 >
 > ### <b>Questions of interest to the CEO
 >* #### Show time series for the revenue of the business for the year 2011 only.